namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 ### Product is cool
 This article goes into depth about cool ways to unify the team, get excited about product.

-We are sorely missing this .
-Again, just mainly doing random garbage work inherited from Devops .
+We are sorely missing this .This year , just mainly bending to will of  the   Devops dictatorship in our company , showing fealty to asks without demonstrated utility.

 Outcome oriented team, vs our activity separate.